Master Programme New Performative Practices

 The language of instruction is English.

-A student who completes the programme will receive a Master of Fine Arts (120 credits) in Choreography.
+A student who completes the programme will receive a Degree of Master of Fine Arts (120 credits) in Choreography, with a specialisation in Performative Practices.
 A Master of Fine Arts qualifies the student for artistic research programmes.

 Chrysa Parkinson, Professor of Dance and Head of the Master Programme